 I’ve Seen It First Hand

 By the time second grade rolled around, she wasn’t even close to being ready for the American Girl historical fiction class that I’d signed her up for.
 It was a great little program that included crafts and baking and short plays to help kids reinforce what they’d read in each American Girl book, but the syllabus required some heavy lifting.
-Each month, the class covered one of the American Girl historical fiction characters (six short books), plus a History Mystery book from a similar time period (historical fiction novel of about 150 pages each) and a Dear America Book (another 150 pages in a fictional diary).
+Every month, the class covered one of the American Girl historical fiction characters (six short books), plus a History Mystery book from a similar time period (historical fiction novel of about 150 pages each) and a Dear America Book (another 150 pages in a fictional diary).
 These were some pretty high standards for girls between the ages of eight and twelve.

 My daughter was the youngest girl in the group, and in order to get her through it, I knew I would have to do all the reading.
-We hardly did much else that year.
-But an amazing — almost magical — thing happened.
+We hardly did much else that year in our homeschool.
+But an amazing thing happened.
 After a couple of months of this intense out loud reading schedule, she was suddenly able to read fluently.
-Seemingly overnight, she went from painfully sounding out every letter, to easily flying through sentences with inflection in her voice.
+Seemingly overnight, she went from painfully sounding out every letter, to easily flying through sentences and with inflection in her voice!

-That little girl is now 16 and is dual enrolled at the State College of Florida, and I still read aloud to her on occasion (more about that in a moment).
-Although she was slower to start, she has become a voracious reader, polishing off no less than a book a week in some seasons of her life, and to top it off, she’s an award winning writer of both regional and national writing competitions.
+That little girl is about to finish her last year in college.
+She graduated high school with 63 college credits and a 4.0 GPA.
+She might have been slow to start, she became a voracious reader, polishing off no less than a book a week in some seasons of her life, and to top it off, she’s an award winning writer of both regional and national writing competitions.

-Five years later, one of my sons was having the same difficulty that his big sister faced.
+Five years my experience with her, one of my sons had the same difficulty that his big sister faced.
 He seemed hopelessly stuck in the sounding out phase.
-So I thought I’d try another intense out loud reading schedule, and it seemed to work.
-In just a couple of months, that same magical thing happened where one day he was struggling through each sound and the next day he was flying through sentences and paragraphs.
+So I thought I’d try another intense out loud reading schedule, and guess what.
+In just a couple of months, that same magical thing happened — one day he was struggling through each sound and the next day he was flying through sentences and paragraphs.

 Turns out, there’s science behind this phenomenon.
 Among many other benefits, out loud reading increases something called phonemic awareness.
 Phonemes are the different sounds in words that determine the meaning of the word.
 Phonemic awareness is the ability to recognize and identify those different sounds, and it’s a crucial skill for reading.

 Vocabulary is also an important part of reading success.
 No shock there.
 Words are the building block of reading, after all.
 But it turns out kids have a much easier time decoding words that they recognize and understand.
-But vocabulary isn’t only critical for reading, it’s important to learning as a whole.
+And vocabulary isn’t only critical for reading, it’s important to learning as a whole.
 According to readaloud.org, “The number of words that a child knows on entering kindergarten is a key predictor of his or her future success.”

 Out loud reading is crucial to vocabulary development because it exposes kids to a higher volume of words and to words that you don’t normally use in everyday conversation.
 In his bestselling book The Read Aloud Handbook, author Jim Trelease explains that most people use about 5,000 words in regular conversation.
 These make up a person’s Basic Lexicon.
 People also pull from additional bank of about 5,000 less often used words, and together, these 10,000 words make up a person’s Common Lexicon.

-But the true test of the strength of a person’s vocabulary lies in their ability to understand and use a smaller group called the “rare words.”
+But the true test of a person’s vocabulary strength lies in their ability to understand and use a smaller group called the “rare words.”
 So how do we expose kids to these rare words if they’re not a part of our daily conversation?
 By reading to them.